MeWs-byte/Game-Clock/README.md

-# GameClock - a turn based timer
+# GameClock - a connected turn based timer
 This is a pi zero based gameclock to keep track of time during the game of Go, chess, whatever you want a turn based timer for .

 * Download this repo to your pi